moon0326/phpdi-kohana-sample/README.md

 This is a day hack (few hours actually) project to see how one can use a 3rd party IoC container in a container-less framework (Kohana).

 > This project isn't production ready.
-This is just for demonstration.
+This is just for a demonstration.

 The goals of this project are